21 Dec 2018 Doing The Simplest Thing That Can Possibly Work (When You’re Not Sure What To Do Next)

 They’ll think for a bit.
 There might be a bit of debate between them.
 Once again, I won’t really understand what they’re talking about.

 Eventually, they’ll reach a consensus and tell me which is the simplest option.
-Then I’ll say:
+This is my cue to say:

 “Well, that’s what I think you should do”

 They’ll nod vigorously.
 “You’re right Ben, that is definitely what we should do”, they’ll say.
-They walk away, pleased to have found a direction forward.
+They walk away, thanking me for helping them find a direction forward.
 I return to my work, still not really having much of a clue as to what they were talking about.

-The idea of Doing The Simplest Thing That Can Possibly Work (If You’re Not Sure What To Do Next) is the single-most important engineering guideline I have found in my career.
+The idea of Doing The Simplest Thing That Can Possibly Work (When You’re Not Sure What To Do Next) is the single-most important engineering guideline I have found in my career.

 Solving real problems

-Doing The Simplest Thing That Can Possibly Work means that you solve the real problem in front of you, not imagined problems.
+Doing the simplest thing that will work means that you solve the real problem in front of you, not imagined problems.
 It means that, given the option of choosing to do something now, “just in case”, or deferring that decision, you err towards the latter.

-Doing The Simplest Thing That Can Possibly Work means continually picking the line between over-engineering and under-engineering solutions to problems.
+Doing the simplest thing that will work also means continually picking the line between over-engineering and under-engineering solutions to problems.
 This is hard, and sometimes involves value judgements.
 Yet I believe that, after actually delivering software, correctly navigating this course is our most important job as software developers.

-Doing The Simplest Thing That Can Possibly Work also means you use the tool that is most appropriate for the job, rather than the tool that happens to be hot right now.
+Doing the simplest thing that will work means you use the tool that is most appropriate for the job, rather than the tool that happens to be hot right now.
 It also means you don’t succumb to the streetlight effect of focussing on the problem you know how to solve, rather than problem you need to solve.

-Doing The Simplest Thing That Can Possibly Work means you avoid wasting time agonising over unnecessary decisions, which in-turn causes you to neglect other, more mundane-but-important areas of our systems.
-In other words, it helps avoid systems that are over-engineered in all the wrong places and under-engineered everywhere else.
+It means you avoid wasting time agonising over unnecessary decisions, which in-turn causes you to neglect other, more mundane-but-important areas of your system.
+It helps avoid systems that are over-engineered in all the wrong places and under-engineered everywhere else.

-Doing The Simplest Thing That Can Possibly Work means recognising that, if some code doesn’t seem worth the effort of testing or documentation, it’s probably not worth having that code at all.
-Nothing seems to focus the mind of a developer (and the volume of code they produce) like the prospect of having to rigorously test and document everything they do.
+Finally, doing the simplest thing that will work means recognising that, if some code doesn’t seem worth the effort of testing or documentation, it’s probably not worth having that code at all.
+Nothing seems to constrain the volume of code we produce more than the prospect of having to rigorously test and document everything we do.

 Writing boring code